Calabaza

 Annual

 Calabaza is the tropical pumpkin mindset — usually Cucurbita moschata landraces with huge vines, hard rinds, and dense orange flesh that laughs at humidity better than most pepo squash.
-Central to Caribbean and Latin kitchens. subtropical and tropical Americas: long season; start early, watch fungal leaves in wet August, and cure fruits under cover before storage. ☀️💧 Sun and Water: - Full sun. - Steady moisture and fertile soil for fruit set; avoid overhead drama if powdery mildew is your annual villain — morning water at soil line helps. ✂️ Propagation: - Direct-sow after frost or transplant carefully; moschata roots hate rough handling. - One vine needs real estate — plan trellis or accept yard imperialism.
+Central to Caribbean and Latin kitchens. subtropical and tropical Americas: long season; start early, watch fungal leaves in wet August, and cure fruits under cover before storage.
+Full sun.
+Steady moisture and fertile soil for fruit set; avoid overhead drama if powdery mildew is your annual villain — morning water at soil line helps.
+Direct-sow after frost or transplant carefully; moschata roots hate rough handling.
+One vine needs real estate — plan trellis or accept yard imperialism.
 If your HOA complains, soup them into submission.
+Calabaza: pick fruits young for vegetable use or fully ripe for seed and sweetness goals -- one plant rarely serves both fantasies.
+Cut stems morning; afternoon wilt reduces quality fast above 90°F (32°C).
+Check trellis daily during peak set; hidden fruits split after rain.

 Good Neighbors